How to Draw a Cross-Section from a Topographic Map

 Step 2:

 The second step is to take a piece of graph paper and fold it along one of the horizontal grid lines.
 I like to choose an area toward the bottom of the graph paper to give myself plenty of room to work.
 Lay the edge of the graph paper along your cross-section line then mark the locations of A and A’ on your paper.
-Mark each topographic line or each index line (the darker topographic lines) if there are more topo lines that you can easily use in the construction of your cross-section, on the paper and label the mark with the elevation of that line.
-In this example, each index line is at a 100-foot interval while the lines in between are at intervals of 20 feet.
-Because Stone Mountain is very steep, I can mark only the index lines and still have a nice representation of the height of the mountain.
-If your area is flatter, you may want to use all of the topographic lines to accurately see the elevation.
+Mark each contour line or each index line (the darker contour lines) on the paper and label the mark with the elevation of that line.
+In this example, each index line is at a 100-foot interval while the contour lines in between are at intervals of 20 feet.
+Because Stone Mountain is very steep, I marked only the index lines and still have a nice representation of the height of the mountain.
+If your area is flatter, you may want to use all of the contour lines to accurately see the elevation.

 Step 3: